lulab/CLIPipe/README.md

 ### Reference data

-You can use the provided reference file to run CLIPipe, defaultly you can choose from Human_hg19 Human_hg38 Mouse_mm10 and Mouse_mm39, you can also create your own reference based on examples we provided
+You could use the provided reference file to run CLIPipe.
+Defaultly you may choose from hg19/hg38 (human) and mm10/mm39 (mouse).
+You can also create your own reference based on the scripts that we provided.

 ```bash
 ls /home/CLIPipe_user/clipipe/clipipe_ref/